Finding and winning federal contracts and subcontracts requires good decision-making.

 Additionally, the integrated Brick Building Opportunity provides participants with ongoing hands-on opportunities to leverage the tactics, tools and context conveyed by the Bootcamp Instructor.
 Each session presents attendees with useful information on a host of government-owned systems available to the public that are specifically relevant to executing portions of the business development life cycle.
 During and outside of the Brick Building Opportunity activities, the Bootcamp Instructor will assist participants with accessing, bookmarking and exploiting four to six of the systems during scheduled deep dives.
 Attendees are required to bring a personal computing device to participate in these activities.

-The registration fee includes course materials, a pre-bootcamp breakfast and lunch for one (1) participant for both days of the Bootcamp.
+The registration fee includes access for one (1) participant, course materials, participation in the Pre-Bootcamp Breakfast and lunch for both days of the Bootcamp.